Skip to content

 See the Config reference for all available settings.

-• Workspaces — save and restore terminal layouts
+• Workspaces — save and restore your tabs, split panes, and layout

-• Autocomplete — command suggestions from history and specs
+• Autocomplete — context-aware command suggestions from your history

 • AI — connect a local or remote model for in-terminal assistance